ssh-mitm/ssh-mitm/doc/jumphosts.rst

 This can not be achieved with SSH-MITM, because it has vulnerabilities which are needed for exploiting clients and servers.

-If you need a jump host with audit capabilities for security compliences, you should a product, which is created for such a use case.
+If you need a jump host with audit capabilities for security compliances, you should a product, which is created for such a use case.

 .. note::